mangoisbest/code-helper/src/pages/Lua/Lua.md

 # Welcome to the Lua Programming Language!

-Lua is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.
-Lua is cross-platform, since the interpreter of compiled bytecode is written in ANSI C, and Lua has a relatively simple C API to embed it into applications.
+Lua is a multi-paradigm, lightweight programming language designed primarily for embedded use in applications.
+Lua is cross-platform because the compiled bytecode interpreter is written in ANSI C, and Lua has a relatively simple C API for embedding it into applications.

 # Variables